Sibusiso-Gumede/Python_Projects/README.md

-# Python-Projects
-A composition of Python projects to improve and track progression of skill with the language.
+This repository is a combination of python projects that demonstrates my level of skill with the language.